keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

   `mvn -Pcache-server-infinispan,auth-servers-crossdc-undertow -Dtest=org.keycloak.testsuite.crossdc.**.*Test -pl testsuite/integration-arquillian/tests/base clean install`

-*note: 'cache-server-infinispan' can be replaced by 'cache-server-jdg'*
+*note: 'cache-server-infinispan' can be replaced by 'cache-server-datagrid'*

 *note: It can be useful to add additional system property to enable logging:*